ncatlab/nlab-content/pages/7/2/5/2/2527/content.md

 ### Type and preset theories without equality

-If types or presets do not come with a notion of equality, as in some preset theories and [[SEAR+?]], then a category does not in general even *have* an "underlying set of objects", so a category cannot be made into a strict category in any canonical way.
+If types or presets do not come with a notion of equality, as in some preset theories and [[SEAR+ε]], then a category does not in general even *have* an "underlying set of objects", so a category cannot be made into a strict category in any canonical way.
 But defining sets as presets with equivalence relations as before, we still have $Disc\colon Set \to Cat$, and we can define strict categories, constructing specific examples as wanted.

 ### Homotopy type theory